 A major source of data for this report is the Illinois Community College System's Course Enrollment and Resources (SU/SR) submissions.
 SU/SR data are used to determine enrollment (credit hour) based funding and are combined with additional data collection to study facilities utilization.
 The SU contains the credit hours associated with courses that are paid with 50 percent or more from unrestricted funds.
-The SR contains the credit hours associated with courses that are paid with more than 50 percent from restricted funds.
-The SU data is used to determine allocations of the credit hour formula driven grant.
+The SR contains the credit hours associated with courses that are paid with SU data is used to determine allocations of the credit hour formula driven grant.
 Both the SU and SR data are used to determine allocations of all other grants that have an allocation based on credit hours.
 SU/SR enrollments are duplicated counts from midterm.